 Step Three – Subtract Overlapping Elements

 Next up is the trick to layering heat transfer vinyl with out the extra thickness of actually putting one layer of heat transfer vinyl on top of another.
 You can simply apply layers of HTV on top of each other (except for you cannot layer on top of glitter or metallic HTVs), but this method gives you a thinner finished project plus it helps you to easily line up your pieces.
+(UPDATE: I have made another tutorial for layering heat transfer vinyl without the cutout method that you might want to check out HERE.)

 I decided to layer the bunny ears and mouth on top of the bunny head, but I was worried about how the sunglasses might look overlapping the thicker flocked vinyl.
 Because of this I decided to use this cut out method for layering vinyl.
 First, I made copies of the glasses and lenses and put them to the side for later.
 Then, I selected both the bunny head shape and the sunglasses shape and clicked on the Modify panel and then selected Subtract.
 This cuts the sunglasses shape out of the bunny head shape.